rulercosta/google_cybersecurity/Foundations/common_terminology.md

 ## Security posture
 Security posture is an organization's ability to manage it's defense of critical assets and data and react to change.
 A strong security posture leads to lower risk for the organization.

+## Threat
+Any person, group or entity that can negatively impact assets.

 ## Threat actor
 A threat actor, or malicious attacker, is any person, group or entity which presents a security risk.
 This risk can relate to computers, applications, networks, and data.